just wanted to share some of my thoughts with you all

 What if Abraham Maslow wrote his seminal work "A theory of human motivation" today?
 How would it be different from the paper he wrote 65 years ago?

-The HR department leads at Facebook (Lori Goler, Janelle Gale, and Brynn Harrington) paired up with a University of Pennsylvania Wharton School professor (Adam Grant) to ask this . . .
+The HR department leads at Facebook (Lori Goler, Janelle Gale, and Brynn Harrington) paired up with a University of Pennsylvania Wharton School professor (Adam Grant) to . . .

 Uncovering Circadian Clockworks